vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

         }
     }

-### `:wsclose`
+### Ad-Hoc Modifier `:wsclose`

 This is another way to react to WebSocket close event.
-A method marked with this modificator will be called whenever WebSocket is closed by the client.
+A method marked with this modifier will be called whenever WebSocket is closed by the client.
 The only argument passed to the method is the close code as given by the client:

     method websocket-closed(Int:D $code) is json-rpc(:wsclose) {
         self.cleanup($code);
     }

-### `:last`
+### Ad-Hoc Modifier `:last`

 `:last` methods are invoked when the incoming [`Supply`](https://docs.raku.org/type/Supply) of WebSocket requests is closed.